LaLoutree/FrenchTeam/README.md

 cmake .
 make
 ```

+With all this done, you are now able to execute the generated executable file, thus enjoy your time on this fabulous game.

 ## Programming language

 - Raylib, used to implement an effect of "3D" while playing, as well as to do the global interface.
 - C++, used to compute everything to run well the project.
 For instance updating the position of the player when changing it (when pressing directionnal buttons), or its power-ups' value (when picking up one on the map when touching it).

 ## Authors

 - [@minipichUwU (Yannick ZHENG)](https://github.com/minipichUwU) who mainly implemented the power-ups of the player.